-The first preparedness challenge in December is to buy a variety of sugars for your food storage.
-This could include white sugar, brown sugar, powdered sugar, jam or jelly, agave nectar, and molasses.
-We’ll buy pancake or maple syrup in February with our breakfast foods.
+The first preparedness challenge in December is to buy sugars for your food storage, which may include: white or brown sugar, powdered sugar, jam or jelly, agave nectar, or molasses.
+We’ll buy pancake syrup in February with our breakfast foods.

 Buy Food Storage Sugars

-- I store 25 lbs. of sugar from Costco in a few 5-gallon food grade buckets lined with Mylar bags.
-Years ago, my sugar bucket cracked so now I’m prepared.
+- I store 25 lbs. of sugar from Costco in a few 5-gallon food grade buckets lined with a Mylar bag.
+Years ago, my sugar bucket cracked and it was a mess.

-- You may purchase Gamma twist lids for your bucket at agricultural feed stores and sometimes on Amazon.
+- You may find Gamma twist lids for your bucket at agricultural feed stores and on Amazon.

-- Do NOT put an oxygen absorber packet in white sugar or it will turn rock solid.
-Been there, done that!
+- Do NOT put oxygen absorber packets in white sugar or it will turn rock solid.

-- The Church of Jesus Christ of Latter-day Saints sells 30-year shelf-life white sugar in 5.6 lb. #10 cans for $8.80 (2022).
+- The Church of Jesus Christ of Latter-day Saints sells 30-year shelf-life white sugar in 5.6 lb. #10 cans for $8.80 (2023).
 I store several of these cans in my food storage room.
-You do not have to be a member of the Latter-day Saint Church to buy food storage.
+Anyone may purchase food storage from The Church of Jesus Christ of Latter-day Saints.

 BROWN SUGAR AND POWDERED SUGAR

-- I store 10 to 12 x 2-lb. bags of each in 5-gallon buckets.
-Buying smaller bags helps the brown sugar stay soft, and it’s easier to pour into my kitchen sugar canister.
+- I store 10 to 12 x 2-lb. brown sugar and powdered sugar bags in 5-gallon buckets.
+Buying smaller bags keeps brown sugar soft.

-- You can store 45 lbs. of honey instead of 60 lbs. of white sugar because honey is sweeter than sugar, but 45 lbs. of honey costs about $200, and 50 lbs. of white sugar from Costco costs about $26.
+- You may store 45 lbs. of honey instead of white sugar because honey is sweeter than sugar.
+However, 45 lbs. of honey costs about $200, whereas white sugar from costs about $26.

-- Honey stores best at room temperature or in a pantry and will crystalize more quickly in a cold storage room or your refrigerator.
-If it crystallizes, it can be warmed in a pan of warm water until dissolved.
-Do NOT microwave honey as this kills its nutrients.
+- Honey stores best at room temperature or in a pantry.
+It will crystalize more quickly in a cold storage room.

-- Keep honey in its original plastic or glass container if possible.
-Store away from air and light and avoid storing on a windowsill or near an oven.
+- Keep honey in its original plastic or glass container.
+Store away from air and light, and avoid storing on a windowsill or near an oven.

-- Do not return the spoon you dipped in your honey after you spread it on bread as this contaminates the honey.
+- Do not reuse the spoon you dipped in your honey after you spread it on bread as this contaminates the honey.

 - Here’s a list of Utah honey sources.